The Thadhani Lab is a multidisciplinary clinical research team lead by

 Christian Garcia-Scheer, MA is our Brand and Web Developer responsible for all things digital.
 He will take us forward onto a responsive autonomous platform for remote clinical trials as well as upgrading the Thadhani lab and MGH Nephrology Division websites.
 Christian was born in Caracas, Venezuela and graduated from Full Sail University in Orlando, FL with a Masters in Brand Development.
 He comes to us from Disney where he was their Brand and Web Developer for many years and joined the Thadhani lab in August 2016.

 Laurence Mercier-Lafond is a Clinical Research Coordinator in the Thadhani Lab.
 Laurence graduated from Northeastern University in 2015 with a degree in Biology and minors in Health Sciences and Psychology.
-She is interested in the social determinants of health and intends on pursuing an MBA in healthcare.
+She is interested in the social determinants of health and intends to pursue an MBA in healthcare.

 Scott Krinsky, BA is a Clinical Research Assistant in the Thadhani Lab, whose responsibilities include processing incoming and outgoing biological samples for various studies.
 He graduated from the University of New Hampshire in 2012 with a degree in psychology.
 His health care experience gained from working in the Health Information Management department within MGH provides a valuable background to our lab.